-- College Internal Deadlines for all guaranteed UCAS applications - Early Application deadline Fri 25th September for Oxbridge and Medics. - Priority Application deadline Fri 13th November for guaranteed processing before the national deadline. - Standard deadline Fri 11th Dec. - Ex-student deadline Fri 11th Dec. - Personal Statements focus in tutor on writing Personal Statements (5/6 sessions) and support given by tutors on draft statements to improve quality.
-Additional support offered to WP students. - UCAS Apply Sessions BHASVIC runs regular sessions (every lunchtime through mid-October to end of November) where Guidance managers will check students online applications.
-Students MUST attend a session for their application to progress - References, Predicted Grades and Personal Statements checked and reviewed in tutor sessions - How parents/carers can support: Continue to support researching options.
+- College Internal Deadlines for all guaranteed UCAS applications - Early Application deadline the late- September for Early Applications. - Priority Application deadline tba mid-November for guaranteed processing before the national deadline. - Standard deadline tba Early December. - Ex-student deadline tba Early December. - Personal Statements focus in tutor on writing Personal Statements (5-6 sessions) and support given by tutors on draft statements to improve quality.
+Additional support offered to WP students. - UCAS Apply Sessions BHASVIC runs regular sessions (every lunchtime through mid-October to end of November) where Guidance managers will check students' online applications. - References, Predicted Grades and Personal Statements checked and reviewed in tutor sessions - How parents/carers can support: Continue to support researching options.
 Open days will still be available early in the autumn term.
 Read through personal statements.
 Encourage to be realistic about choices reflective of predicted grades.
 Remind students to check their emails. - Ensure deadlines are met: This is crucial.
 Our general office staff (and university staff) are term time only so do not work over Christmas. - Encourage email checking: If there is an error on a student's Apply form we will need to contact the student to ask them to correct the information.
 If students do not check their emails regularly this becomes problematic. - Aspirational/Solid/Safe: We encourage students to make a mix of applications.
 Aspirational choices will be slightly above predicted grades, solid will predict their grades and safe may well be slightly under.
 This will ensure they are able to make effective Firm and Insurance Offers when universities make offers later on. - Firm/Insurance offers: There is lots of really good information online regarding offers.